MaraAlexa/popular-movies/README.md

 Inside the _src_ folder I made _components_, _screens_ and _api_ folders

+The _screens_ folder contains all the Views of the app

+The _components_ folder contains reusable components (SliderComponent and SingleCardMovie) and the Player component

+The _api_ folder contains the api calls

 ## Project Implementation details

 1. This project is working for _Google Chrome v49_ or higher

-2. The project is fully responsive and includes the optional Search bar feature
+2. The project is fully responsive and includes the optional Search bar functionality and 2 unit tests.

-3. For styling I used plain css.
-For bigger project I would use styled-components library

-4. To persist the data when refresing the MovieDetails page, I used localStorage to save the item.
+3. To persist the data when refresing the MovieDetails page, I used localStorage to save the item.
 In a bigger project I would use Redux with Redux Persist.